 Associations and NGOs

 Please have a look at our proposal on actions to pursue - in order to advocate for the endorsement of the Homeless Bill of Rights in your community - on this website.

 Recent events around the Homeless Bill of Rights:

 Gdansk: On 7th February 2020 Gdansk endorsed the Homeless Bill of Rights, making them the first Polish city to do so.
 On the 28th February a seminar was held at the European Solidarity Centre, Gdansk to discuss a human rights-based approach to homelessness and present Gdansk’s route to the adoption and implementation of the Homeless Bill of Rights.
 The Polish Guide on how to use the Homeless Bill of Rights can be found here.

 Brighton & Hove: Brighton & Hove Housing Coalition (in partnership with Just Fair) have been working to get all party support for the Bill.
 In September 2019 the city of Brighton & Hovel discussed the adoption of the Bill although it has been referred for a consultation.
 More information on Brighton's take on the Bill can be found here.

 France: In December 2018 a platform of French organizations presented their own text of the Homeless Bill of Rights in Paris, at the office of Abbé Pierre Foundation.

-Our main goal this year is to continue to identify partners and help them disseminate the initiative at local level to convince cities to endorse the Bill.
+This year we will to continue to identify partners and help them disseminate the initiative at local level to convince cities to endorse the Bill.
 We have drafted a political and practical toolkit on how to advocate for the Homeless Bill of rights at local level addressed to social actors. (see below)